s1440/s1440.github.io/README.md

 **Projects**
 - Project 1
   - Learn to use the command line interface
   - Execute a JavaScript file using Node.js
 - Project 2
+  - Practice JS functions and refactoring
+  - Work with Git and use a `.gitignore` file
 - Project 3
+  - Create a basic Express web server
+  - Use multiple routes and query parameters
 - Project 4
+  - Build a REST API with GET routes
+  - Handle question/answer data with error handling
 - Project 5
+  - Develop a game using JavaScript classes
+  - Connect class logic to server and browser client
 - Project 6
+  - Create a full-stack app with Express
+  - Use GET, POST, PUT, DELETE with in-memory data
 - Project 7
+  - Design a GitHub Pages portfolio
+  - Showcase labs and projects with links and screenshots